Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Quantitative Analyses of Fairness and Explainability

 Here, $\alpha$ is a hyperparameter that controls the strength of sensitive token reliance reduction.
 For embedding-level attributions, we apply either an L1 or L2 norm penalty, corresponding to minimizing mean- or L2-based reliance scores, respectively.

-While~\citet{dimanov2020you} tune hyperparameters based on task accuracy, we search $\alpha \in \{0.01, 0.1, 1, 10, 100\}$ using a fairness-balanced metric (the harmonic mean of accuracy and 100–unfairness) on the validation set.
-Models are selected separately for each fairness criterion.
+While~\citet{dimanov2020you} tune hyperparameters based on task accuracy, we search $\alpha \in \{0.01, 0.1, 1, 10, 100\}$ using a fairness-balanced metric (the harmonic mean of accuracy and 100–unfairness) on the validation set\footnote{As Occlusion is sensitive to the debiasing strength, we use $\alpha \in \{0.002, 0.004, 0.006, 0.008, 0.01\}$.}.
+Models are selected separately for each fairness criterion and results are averaged over three runs.
 Due to computational cost, we restrict training to single bias types.
-We exclude DeepLift and KernelSHAP, as they are not easily differentiable and thus cannot be incorporated into model training, and IntGrad, due to its substantial time and memory costs of generating explanations and tracking gradients.
-Results are averaged over three runs.
+We exclude DeepLift, DecompX, and KernelSHAP, as they are not easily differentiable and thus cannot be incorporated into model training.
+Integrated Gradients is substantially more expensive in time and memory for generating explanations and tracking gradients, sp we apply them only to race bias mitigation in BERT and report the results in Table~\ref{tab: intgrad bias mitigation} in Appendix~\ref{appendix: rq3}.
 More implementation details are provided in Appendix~\ref{appendix: experimental details}.

 \paragraph{Results} In Figure~\ref{fig:bias mitigation}, we present race and gender bias mitigation results.
 For consistency with accuracy, fairness results are reported as $100-\{\text{Disp}_\text{acc}, \text{Disp}_\text{fpr}, \text{Disp}_\text{fnr}, \text{Avg}_\text{iu}\}$, so that higher values indicate lower bias.
 We find that explanation-based bias mitigation effectively improves fairness across multiple metrics.
 Most notably, it consistently and substantially reduces $\text{Disp}_\text{fnr}$ for all bias types.
 For gender bias, it also yields considerable reductions in $\text{Disp}_\text{acc}$, and $\text{Avg}_\text{iu}$ is mitigated for race bias.
 Moreover, as shown in Figure \ref{fig:appendix bias mitigation civil bert}, all group fairness disparity metrics decrease for religion bias.
 The bias mitigation effects are consistent across all models and are also observed on the Jigsaw dataset (see Figures \ref{fig:appendix bias mitigation civil bert}, \ref{fig:appendix bias mitigation civil roberta}, \ref{fig:appendix bias mitigation jigsaw bert}, \ref{fig:appendix bias mitigation jigsaw roberta} in Appendix~\ref{appendix: rq3}).